 - It is important to remember that VAT collected is not part of sales and has to be paid to the Revenue every two months.

 - Consider all of your options when it comes to financing for plant, machinery and equipment for your business.
 Sometimes leasing or hire-purchase can result in lower repayments and you don’t have to worry about depreciation of the asset in the longer term.

 - If you do find yourself in difficulty with cash flow, talk to your suppliers – they often can give you some flexibility in payment terms, especially if you have built up a good track record with them.

 - If you are having major difficulties in meeting your financial commitments, flag the situation early –Revenue, Banks, and finance providers will want to work with you to agree the best way forward and help you get your business back on track.

 There are no fees or hidden charges on Cashflow Loans from Microfinance Ireland.
-Fixed repayments gives you peace of mind and lets you focus on managing your business.
+Fixed repayments gives you certainty and peace of mind over the period of the loan and lets you focus on managing your business.